A fight over nude swimming marks return of pre-coronavirus banalities in Europe

 By his own account, his opposition to the ban on nude swimming and his resistance to coronavirus-related restrictions are part of the same fight.
 Both are “about freedom, which has to be defended against the government.”

-As in other parts of eastern Germany, nude swimming has long been socially acceptable in Lychen, a town of about 3,000 people nestled between glassy lakes.
+Nude swimming has long been socially acceptable in other parts of eastern Germany and in Lychen, a town of about 3,000 people nestled between glassy lakes.

 “Whoever wants to swim naked swims naked.
 And those who don’t, do not,” said vacation home landlord Martin Hansen, 60, who opposes the ban.